 In the event of a sale, transfer, assignment of deed, or refinancing prior to the end of the fiveyear retention period, the Member must ensure that the Bank, and in its discretion any designee of the Bank, is notified in advance of the closing.
-The Bank will require a draft copy of the Seller's Closing Disclosure and will calculate, prior to the closing, the portion of the subsidy, if any, that is to be repaid to the Bank.
-NOTE: All calculations will be done by the Bank.
+The Bank will require a copy of the most final CD for the scheduled closing and/or conveyance of the EBP subject property, prior to the transaction or sale.
+All calculations will be done by the Bank to determine if repayment is due.

-The homeowner or seller closing attorney may contact the Bank to request the recapture amount.
-The Bank will contact the Member directly to facilitate the recapture process, in addition to the discharge.
+The homeowner or seller closing attorney may contact the Bank to request the repayment amount.
+The Bank will contact the Member directly to facilitate the repayment process, in addition to the discharge.
 It is the Member's sole responsibility to execute the EBP discharge as the originator of the mortgage.
 The standard turnaround time for the Bank to complete the two-tier review process is a minimum of two business days.
-If any amounts or dates change on the Seller's Closing Disclosure, this may impact the total recapture amount due to the Bank.